angular/angular-ja/adev-ja/src/content/tools/libraries/creating-libraries.md

-This section explains how to use your package manager's local linking feature (such as [`npm link`](https://docs.npmjs.com/cli/v11/commands/npm-link) or [`pnpm link`](https://pnpm.io/cli/link)) to test a standalone Angular library with an external application during local development, without relying on the monorepo workspace structure or publishing to the NPM registry.
+This section explains how to use your package manager's local linking feature (such as [`npm link`](https://docs.npmjs.com/cli/v11/commands/npm-link) or [`pnpm link`](https://pnpm.io/cli/link)) to test a standalone Angular library with an external application during local development, without relying on the monorepo workspace structure or publishing to the npm registry.

 NOTE: If your library and application are in the same Angular workspace (a monorepo setup), the standard monorepo workflow automatically handles the linking and is generally more efficient.
 This local linking approach is best when: